 Peels are great for people with acne and/or acne scarring, textured skin that needs smoothing, discoloration, and/or hyper-pigmentation.
-A chemical peel is a more cost-effective alternative to skin resurfacing if laser is not in your budget, as you’ll see results from a peel after just one session, as opposed to laser that takes up to 3 sessions to results.
+A chemical peel is a more cost-effective alternative to skin resurfacing if the laser is not in your budget, as you’ll see results from a peel after just one session, as opposed to a laser that takes up to 3 sessions to result.

 What you experience will depend on which of the three chemical peels you choose to receive:

 Regardless of the type of peel you are getting, you will need to avoid sun exposure for at least 5 days (7-10 days is recommended after medium and deep peels)